 My admiration for Wingstop is further amplified by their pricing.
 Upon comparing the prices of meals of both wing joints, I found Wingstop to be almost 25% cheaper than B-dubs.
-Their $0.60 boneless wings offer on Mondays and Tuesdays is a steal!
+Their $0.60 boneless wings offered on Mondays and Tuesdays are a steal!

 Yes, I am well aware of the fact that cheaper doesn’t necessarily mean better but their competitive prices and lip-smacking flavors make me choose it over BWW time and again.
 Also, did I mention the heckin’ awesome fries?